 Common literary devices include metaphor, simile, imagery, alliteration, allegory, and so on.
 Critical approaches to literature include the biographical-historical approach, the formalistic approach, the psychological approach, and so on.

-Long before you even start writing your essay, you should become familiar with these literary devices and concepts.
+Long before you even start writing your literary analysis essay, you should become familiar with these literary devices and concepts.
 This would mean that you’re able to recognize them in the works that you have to analyze.
 In addition to this, you should also be familiar with literary approaches.

 2. Choose a literary approach